Nursing Assistant/Home Health Aide

 Upon completion of the competency evaluation, students can be employed in a long-term care facility, hospital or home health agency.

 Minnesota Law requires that any person who provides services that involve direct contact with patients and residents at a health care facility licensed by the Minnesota Department of Health; have a background study conducted by the state.
 An individual who is disqualified from having direct patient contact as a result of the background study, and whose disqualification is not set aside by the Commissioner of Health, will not be permitted to participate in a clinical placement in a Minnesota licensed health care facility.
 The college will withdraw any student who is disqualified by the Minnesota Department of Health.
 The student is responsible for requesting the Commissioner to reconsider the disqualification.

 || Course Title

 | HLTH 1103

 Please see course schedule

 for the most current information on courses for the Nursing Assistant certificate program.

-All Anoka Technical College students seeking an Associate in Applied Science (AAS), diploma, or certification must meet a grade point average (GPA) of 2.0 or higher.
+All Anoka Technical College students seeking an Associate of Applied Science (AAS) degree, diploma, or certification must meet a grade point average (GPA) of 2.0 or higher.
 Please contact your advisor for any further program graduation requirements.